Christophe Guyot

-Christophe Guyot (born July 13, 1962) is a French speed and endurance motorcycle rider, 24 Hours of Le Mans winner, Endurance World champion and French Superbike champion.
+Christophe Guyot (born July 13, 1962) is a French speed and endurance motorcycle rider, 24 Hours of Le Mans winner, Endurance World Champion and French Superbike Champion.
 Born in Marseille, he founded the GMT94 motorcycle team.

-As of 2017, he was the only rider/manager to win the 24 Hours of Le Mans motorbike race.
+As of 2017, Guyot was the only rider/manager to win the 24 Hours of Le Mans motorbike race.

-Following a third world title in Endurance (2017), and still led by Guyot, GMT94 moved up to world speed in 2018 in the Supersport class (600cc) and became runner-up in the 2019 world championship.
-GMT94 and Guyot entered the World Superbike Championship (1000cc) in 2023.
+Following a third world title in Endurance (2017), and still led by Guyot, GMT94 moved up to superbike racing in 2018 in the Supersport World Championship and became runner-up in the 2019 World Championship.
+GMT94 and Guyot entered the World Superbike Championship in 2023.

 Guyot is also a consultant for the Eurosport television channel.